szymor/anarch/README.md

 If you for example start selling this and make big money, it would be nice if you sent me some of it -- I can't and won't enforce this, I trust you and leave all this to your conscience.
 Similarly if you modify this, I believe it would be nice if you keep it in the public domain under CC0, but I don't enforce this (if I wanted to, I would license this as copyleft).

 Am I so stupid as to trust complete strangers to not abuse this?
 No, I know some will probably "abuse" my work, but it's a price I am willing to pay and I think the good will be greater than the bad.
+I believe no one should be able to own information.

 ### You sound like an insane person, are you crazy?

 I do have mental issues, but they don't affect my reasoning.
-If you are interested in truth, you should always critically judge ideas in themselves without dismissing them based on their originator.
+I ask you to critically think about ideas I present.

 ## code guide